'Captain Cook Landing in Australia', 1912. Artist: Charles Robinson.

 Creator

-1. Charles Robinson, attributed to: British: Artist, painter, illustrator
+1. Charles Robinson: British: Artist, painter, illustrator

 Subject